 Being a therapist for 25+ years I’ve heard all sorts of reasons why people don’t go to therapy.
-Here are the top 5 reasons I hear people say they don’t go to therapy.
+Here are the top 5 reasons I hear people say about why they don’t go to therapy.

 - I’m not that depressed, stressed, anxious, fill in the blank.

 - I know what’s wrong with me.
 I should be able to deal with this myself.

 - It’s embarrassing.